Saransh-cpp/Saransh-cpp.github.io/_pages/opensource.md

 horizontal: false
 ---

+Refer to [https://saransh-cpp.github.io/repositories/](https://saransh-cpp.github.io/repositories/) for a shorter version of this page!

 My contributions are scattered all over GitHub.
 I usually contribute to research software written in Python and Julia, but I am exploring the C/C++ side as well.
 Here are some of my significant contributions.

 ## Maintainer and core-developer